pjakiela/ECON523/exercises/E3-DD1.md

 putexcel B3="(`temp_se')", hcenter nformat(#.##)
 ```

-At this point, it makes sense to check in on your Excel output again, making sure to close the file afterward.
+At this point, it makes sense to check in on your Excel output again - just make sure to close the file after you look at it.